purecloudlabs/iframe-coordinator/README.md

   This program will start a server for a basic iframe-coordinator host app.
-In order to configure the frame-router element and any other custom logic needed in the host app, a config file must be provided which should assign a function to `module.exports` that will be passed the frame-router element as an input once it has been mounted.
+In order to configure the frame-router element and any other custom logic needed in the host app, a config file (esm module) must be provided which should export the primary config function as the default export that will be passed the frame-router element as an input once it has been mounted.
 The function should return a config object with the following fields:

   - publishTopics: A list of messaging topics the client publishes on

-  Keep in mind that the config file is not a true commonJS module, and will be evaluated directly inside the browser in an immediately invoked function expression.

   The CLI host app also provides a proxy route under `/proxy/` that can be used if you need the client and host applicaitons on the same domain.
 To use the proxy,